 Remodeling your bathroom is a great way to make a space the oasis you’ve always dreamed of.
 And while it seems like updating your bathroom is straightforward, there are many mistakes that you may encounter that you didn’t account for.
 Common pitfalls like not setting a timeline or forgetting to shut off valves can turn your remodel into a nightmare.

-To help you prepare for your next bathroom renovation, Redfin reached out to experts across North America, from Toronto, ON to New Orleans, LA, including myself, for our best tips on bathroom remodel mistakes to avoid.
+To help you prepare for your next bathroom renovation, we reached out to experts across Toronto, including myself, for our best tips on bathroom remodel mistakes to avoid.
 There may be things you might not have thought of.
 Check out 7 Bathroom Remodel Mistakes to Avoid, Straight from the Pros.

 Small Bathroom Ideas